agilecustoms/release/docs/floating-tags.md

 - maintenance and prerelease by default do not have a release channel tag
 - maintenance release from branch like `1.1.x` only gives floating tag of `1.1`, no `1`
 - normal release by default has a release channel tag `latest`, you can explicitly set input `release-channel` to disable it
-- if a release channel equals to branch name, then the corresponding git tag is not created, but docker tag and S3 dir are created
+- if a release channel equals to the branch name, then the corresponding git tag is not created, but docker tag and S3 dir are created
-- `release-channel` input has precidence over `channel` property in `branches` configuration in `.releaserc.json`
+- `release-channel` input has precedence over `channel` property in `branches` configuration in `.releaserc.json`